Definition of antifreeze

 : a substance that is added to the water in a vehicle's engine to prevent it from freezing

-: a substance added to a liquid (as the water in an automobile engine) to lower its freezing point
+: a substance added to the water in an automobile radiator to prevent its freezing

 What made you want to look up antifreeze?
 Please tell us where you read or heard it (including the quote, if possible).